Graduti0n-Pr0ject/pen-testing-Program/README.md

 ## Introduction

-- Sample Program that contains tools for `Recon` & `Exploitation` and more ....
+- Sample Program that contains tools for `Recon` & `Exploitation` and more etc..

 ## Run

+- Open `git bash` terminal in your local.

 1. clone repo

     ```shell